isabellyrocha/sgx-ompss-apps/dot-product/README.rst

 The example above is interesting from a programming model point of view because it accumulates the result of each iteration on a single variable called ``result``.
-As we have already seen in this course, this kind of operation is called reduction, and it is a very common pattern in scientific and mathematical applications.
+This kind of operation is called reduction, and it is a very common pattern in scientific and mathematical applications.

 There are several ways to parallelize operations that compute a reduction: